Open Search

 Doctor of Education (EdD): This doctoral degree will help educators develop the skills and strategies required to manage an organization, lead faculty and staff, and address educational issues in the workplace.1 This degree focuses on practical application in real-world environments.
 An EdD program will help equip you to work closely with teachers and students to help shape an organization and its educational policy.

-Doctor of Philosophy in Education (PhD): This degree is ideal for those who want to conduct and publish education research.
+Doctor of Philosophy in Education (PhD): This educator preparation doctoral program is ideal for those who want to conduct and publish education research.
 A PhD in Education focuses on theoretical application.
 If your goal is to become a university professor, a PhD is usually the more appropriate degree to pursue.

 Careers in Education for Doctorate Degree Holders

-School Systems: If you want to stay in the traditional setting of a public school system, several career options are available, most notably as a principal or superintendent.
+If you want to stay in the traditional setting of a public school system, several career options are available, most notably as a school principal or superintendent.
 Both positions carry great responsibility, as decisions made by these roles affect a large number of students.

-College or University: A variety of career paths in a collegiate setting are available to those with a doctorate in education.
+A variety of career paths in a collegiate setting are available to those with a doctorate in education.
 You can work as a professor, college admissions director, department chair, dean or provost.
-These positions carry great responsibility, and the decisions you make can affect the institution for years.
+These higher education leadership positions carry great responsibility, and the decisions you make as an educational leader can affect the institution for years.
 For example, as an admissions director, it's your job to accept the right number of qualified applicants to balance funding, tuition costs and the quality of the student experience.
 A department chair handles all aspects of staffing, scheduling and coordination.

-Non-Traditional Settings: With a doctorate in education, career possibilities aren’t limited to only academic settings.
+With a doctorate in education, career possibilities aren’t limited to only academic settings.
 The research, communication and professional development skills you build in an EdD program translate well to other fields, including nonprofit organizations and state and federal government agencies.
-You can even work in business environments as a corporate trainer, helping businesses educate their employees on best practices for their particular industry.3
+You may even work in business environments as a corporate trainer, helping businesses educate their employees on best practices for their particular industry.3

 Alliant’s Doctoral Programs in Education